replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

 To restore a backup on an air gapped Kubernetes installer cluster:

-1. Run the following command to provide the Kubernetes installer with the correct registry IP address.
+1. Run the following command to install a new cluster and provide the Kubernetes installer with the correct registry IP address.
 The Kubernetes installer must be able to assign the same IP address to the embedded private image registry in the new cluster.

     ```bash
     cat install.sh | sudo bash -s airgap kurl-registry-ip=IP